The story behind the flames

 In Paraguay more than 37.000 hectares were burned in a few days, including almost 6000 hectares of a nature reserve called Tres Gigantes (14.000 hectares), which is managed by our partner Guyra Paraguay.

 “The affected ecosystems represent an inseparable part of the invaluable natural and cultural heritage of humanity due to their contribution to the mitigation of climate change and the provision of services to sustain local livelihoods.”
 Cabero explains.
-“These landscapes are home to iconic wildlife (e.g. jaguars, giant armadillos and tapirs), as well as to indigenous peoples and uncontacted tribes.”
+“These landscapes are home to iconic wildlife (e.g. jaguars, giant armadillos and tapirs), as well as to indigenous peoples and uncontacted communities.”

 Unfortunately, the fires are still active and the number of hectares burned by the fires continues to increase.
 It is crucial that the fires are controlled as soon as possible: “We are doing what we can to support our partners with logistics and equipment”, says Cabero.
 “Currently, they are playing a crucial role in the landscapes by gathering data, keeping civil society informed about the spread of the fires and the underlying causes.”